 Interested in submitting a story for the series?

 If you have a longer story or essay — roughly 6,000 to 25,000 words — please read our guidelines and submit online.
-Make sure you select “Pshares Solos: Long Story/Novella” from the drop down box under “genre.”subscribe to Ploughshares?
+Make sure you select “Pshares Solos: Long Story/Novella” from the drop down box under “genre.”Might we be so bold as to suggest that you subscribe to Ploughshares?